ELEC 599 – Spring Semester 2017

 ELEC 599 milestones:

 Nov.
-1 - ECE faculty will have project titles and abstracts posted for selection on the ECE website.
+1 - ECE faculty will have project titles posted for selection on the ECE website.

 Dec.
 14 - Notification of 599 advisor.

 Jan.
 16 - Students must submit (to Carrie Toffoletto) their project abstracts and timelines by 5pm.
 (Sample - pdf)

 Jan.
 30 - Students must submit (to Carrie Toffoletto) their revised problem statements by 5pm.

 Feb.
 27 - Students select and confirm two project committee members in addition to a project advisor, and complete an informal mid-term project progress evaluation with their advisor*.
 (Committee members may be at the rank of assistant, associate, full, emeritus professors and working adjunct lecturers selected from ECE as well as other Rice departments.
 At least two of the three members of committee must be from ECE.
 Please submit names of the committee members to Carrie Toffoletto via email.)

 * Advisor can determine the format of the mid-term evaluation.
 Some advisors may require a written draft; some may require a verbal meeting; others may require a slide presentation.

 April 24 - Students are to submit a written project report to each member of their committee as well as to Carrie Toffoletto.
 Reports must not exceed 10 pages, should be formatted in 11 pt. font and should follow the Latex or MS Word templates given for the IEEE transaction style.

 May 12 - Upon completion of the oral presentations, the Graduate Committee meets to determine final ELEC 599 grades, after which individual evaluation letters will be sent to each student.
 At this meeting, the Committee will also determine whether or not previous Master’s degrees will be accepted; the student will be informed in the evaluation letter.